 Express Hibachi: Just west of the Strip, Express Hibachi is among the cheapest in Las Vegas due to the “express” nature of its service.
 Instead of a show around a hibachi or teppanyaki table, meals are served a la carte, much like a Leanne Chin or comparable quick-serve concept.
 Hibachi chicken and pork entrees cost under $9, beef selections are under $10, and shrimp meals can be yours for under $11.
-See the full menu here.

 Although somewhat tough to find, there are still a few spots to find hibachi in Las Vegas both on the Strip, and nearby.
 Hopefully, I was able to help you identify a restaurant that meets your taste and budget expectations!